- Silvio Tiziani (Chief Executive Officer)

 Chih Wei is the Chief Operations Officer at CCRM Australia, responsible for the development and operationalisation of CCRM Australia’s 5 Year strategy.
 In addition to his administrative role, Chih Wei actively works with biotechnology companies and academics to translate their innovation.

 Chih Wei has completed a doctoral degree, researching how the translation of regenerative medicine can be improved with open collaborative innovation.
 His research showed that interdisciplinary collaboration result in new capabilities that not only improve translation outcomes but also support the development of competitive business models.
-Chih Wei has a MBA and a diploma thesis on business models of public versus private cord blood banking.
+Chih Wei has an MBA and a diploma thesis on business models of public versus private cord blood banking.

-Prior to CCRM Australia, Chih Wei has worked worked for IBM for seven years where he handled portfolios of Energy and Utilities, Industrial Manufacturing as well as Healthcare and Life Sciences industries.
+Prior to CCRM Australia, Chih Wei has worked for IBM for seven years where he handled portfolios of Energy and Utilities, Industrial Manufacturing as well as Healthcare and Life Sciences industries.
 In addition to his role at CCRM Australia, Chih Wei is also a Research Fellow at the Department of Management at Monash University where he works with industry on implementing Sustainable Procurement and research on the growth of SMEs.